adriangarciarecio/TMSNP/README.md

   -
 - Export table to .csv file
   - $ mysql -u lmcdb -h alf03.uab.cat -p$LMCDB_PASS tmsnp -B -e "select * from snp_eval;" > tmsnps_12-2018.csv

+## TMSNP PREDICTOR

+Machine-learning models were built using Flame (https://github.com/phi-grib/flame; a Python modeling framework which wraps scikit-learn (http://scikit-learn.sourceforge.net)).
+Unfortunately, the size of the files that contain the models are higher than the maximum upload size that GitHub give.

+We have also created a Virtual Environment (webapp/venv_tmsnp) used by the webapp to perform the predictions using the script webapp/predictor.py.